+Description An End Terraced Two Storey Villa.
+Accommodation On Ground Floor: Entrance Vestibule, Hall, Lounge, Kitchen, On First Floor: Landing, Three Bedrooms, Bathroom.
+Gross internal floor area (m2) 89 m2 approx. Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding where surrounding properties are of a similar age and character.
+Many appear to be in private ownership.
+Local amenities are readily available within Kilmarnock Town Centre.
+Age Approximately 54 years.
+Weather Dry and bright.
+Weather over recent weeks has been mixed.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is pitched and covered in tiles.
+Roofing including roof space The roof is pitched and covered in tiles.
 I was able to inspect the roof space and gained access from a hatch within the first floor landing.
 The roof is built of timber trusses and boarded over with plasterboard sarking material.
-Insulation material is laid between and over the ceiling joists.
+Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of Ogee gutters feeding box and round downpipes.
+Rainwater units are of PVC material consisting of Ogee gutters feeding boxed downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick construction with an external finish of render.
-There are sections of PVC weatherboard cladding.
-A damp proof course was not visible however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
-There are sub-floor ventilators to lower walls.
+The outer walls are of cavity brick construction with an external finish of render with pointed facing brick basecourse.
+The front external wall on the first floor appears to be of timber framed construction with vertical hanging tiles.
+A bitumen damp proof course was noted to lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
+Windows and external doors are of UPVC double glazed type.
 There are PVC fascia and soffit boards.
 External decorations Visually inspected.
 External decorative finishes are generally of low maintenance material.
 Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+No garage.
+There is a timber garden store within the rear garden grounds.